adsforce/docs/src/en/in-app-events/README.md

 In-App Events
 =============

-Adsforce’s in-app events provide advertisers with the ability to record any post-install event and analyzed it to the originating media sources.
+Adsforce’s in-app events provide advertisers with the ability to record any post-install event and analyze originating media sources.

-If your users perform registrations, add items to the shopping cart or make purchases, the in-app events data can show it, with details.
+You can find the data such as users registration, adding items to the shopping cart or purchasing in your app events.

-**In-app events are essential in determining the value of your users, and the quality of the traffic you get from different media sources**.
+**In-app events are necessary in determining the value of your users, and the quality of the traffic from different media sources**.

-Therefore, although they are optional to implement, Adsforce HIGHLY recommends doing so.
+Therefore, although they are optional to implement, Adsforce highly recommends doing so.

 ![1](1.png)

 ## Trackevent&ensp;API

-An in-app event is comprised of an event name and event parameters.
+An in-app event includes an event name and event parameters.

 You can use any event name string of your choice.
 However, Adsforce's SDK supplies the recommended event names via enumerations and definitions.

-Event names are case sensitive, e.g., by sending both purchase_revenue and purchase_REVENUE as event names, two separate events are created.
+Event names are case sensitive, e.g., through sending both purchase_revenue and purchase_REVENUE as event names, two separate events are created.

 **Syntax:**